 - Connect applicants to available resources.

-A committee of SJH representatives meets to review applications monthly and disburse funds at the end of each month.
-If you would like to apply for support please complete on of the applications below.
+A committee of St. John’s Health representatives meets to review applications monthly and disburse funds at the end of each month.
+If you would like to apply for support please complete one of the applications below:

 Donate to the Women's Health Care Fund

 Help Women in our Community Today!

 Prenatal Entry Program

 In its first five years, the Prenatal Entry Program for Low Income Women (PEP) has achieved a seemingly impossible healthcare objective for an isolated rural community.
 Since its implementation in 2010, no low-income women in Teton County have given birth without prenatal care.